FrontierRobotics/pathfinder/docs/raspberry_pi_setup.md

 TODO Paste in example

-### Step 6: Set up the /etc/network/interfaces file:
+### Step 6: Set up the network interface file:

 ```
 nano /etc/network/interfaces
 ```

-Edit the existing interface, or add the following to the bottom of the file (if your wireless adapter does not show up as wlan0 replace it with what did show up when running iwconfig above) to get an IP address automatically via your DHCP/router/access point:
+Edit the existing interface, or set up a new one at the bottom of the file (if your wireless adapter does not show up as wlan0 replace it with what did show up when running iwconfig above) to get an IP address automatically via your DHCP/router/access point:

 ```
 auto wlan0